-Tip #6: Consider a Restated Amendment.
+Tip #6: Consider a Restated Amendment to Your Trust.

-Many times I will have a client come in and they will have 3, 4, 5... amendments to their trust.
-Some times they will have them all, many times they will be missing one in the middle, and most of the time they are confused as to what all the amendments say.
+Many times, I will have a client come in and they will have 3, 4, 5... amendments to their trust.
+Sometimes they will have them all, many times they will be missing one in the middle, and most of the time they are confused as to what all the amendments say.

 Further, many times such trust and amendments will be many years old and the amendments addressed specific concerns of the client, such as successor trustees or beneficiaries, but they did not address the change in laws.